gvwilson/sensibleadventures/maddy-roo/old.md

 "Take *care* of it!?"
 Maddy realized she was panting.
 She swallowed and tried to slow her breathing.
-"What do you mean?
-Tell it a bedtime story?"
+"What do you want to do, tell it a bedtime story?"

 Gumption shook his head.
 "No, I mean *take care* of it."
-He handed her the piece of circuitry he had pulled off the machine in the water and stooped to pick up a rock half the size of his head.
+He handed her the piece of circuitry he had pulled off the machine in the water and stooped over to pick up the biggest rock he could lift.

 "Stop!
 You can't..."
 Maddy swallowed again.
 Bots weren't alive,
-but they were still people.
+but they were still people,
-What Gumption was planning to do---that would be murder, even if this one was a rogue or a raider.
+and what Gumption was planning to do---that would be murder, even if this one was a rogue or a raider.

 Gumption looked at her, his jaw set.